alukosdev/ccsp/laws/sox.md

 SOX is not a set of business practices and does not specify how a business should store records; rather, it defines which records (such as financial records) are to be stored and for how long.

 SOX is also known as the "*public company* accounting reform and investor protection act".

+### Enforcement

+The SEC is the organization responsible for establishing standards and guidelines and conducting audits and imposing subsequent fines should any be required.